co2meal/-bnpy-dev/README.md

 # Demos

-You can find lots of examples of **bnpy** in action in our curated set of  [IPython notebooks](http://nbviewer.ipython.org/urls/bitbucket.org/michaelchughes/bnpy-dev/raw/master/demos/DemoIndex.ipynb).
+You can find many examples of **bnpy** in action in our curated set of  [IPython notebooks](http://nbviewer.ipython.org/urls/bitbucket.org/michaelchughes/bnpy-dev/raw/master/demos/DemoIndex.ipynb).

 These same demos are also directly available on our [wiki](https://bitbucket.org/michaelchughes/bnpy/wiki/demos/DemoIndex.rst).